 Oftentimes in restorative yoga, people will start to learn more about their body, such as where they hold tension or where pain is originating from.
 As a result of this practice, tension is released in those areas in our day to day lives.

 The practice is meditative in nature complemented with rhythmic breath work to calm the fluctuations of the mind.

-Restorative yoga can bring up emotions that have been neglected or are lingering in the body.
-This type of yoga teaches us to acknowledge these emotions without doing anything as they will be released.
+Restorative yoga can bring up emotions and thoughts that have been neglected or are lingering in the body.
+This type of yoga teaches us to acknowledge these emotions and thoughts without doing anything as they will be released.
 This is an important lesson that will follow off the mat.